Frequently Asked Questions

 Be experiencing mild cognitive symptoms or “brain fog”

-Have dementia risk factors such as concussion, sleep apnea, obesity, heavy alcohol or tobacco use or personal/family history of high blood pressure, stroke, diabetes, or heart/vascular diseaseDementia prevention is important for all of us to be thinking about.
+Have dementia risk factors such as concussion, sleep apnea, obesity, heavy alcohol or tobacco use or personal/family history of high blood pressure, stroke, diabetes, or heart/vascular disease.

 -